Stolperstein: Other countries

-In Helsinki, Finland, there are seven Stolpersteine to honor Austrian Jewish refugees who had arrived to the country but who were given over to the Gestapo in November 1942.
+In Helsinki, Finland, there are seven Stolpersteine to honor Austrian Jewish refugees who had arrived in the country but who were given over to the Gestapo in November 1942.
 They were taken to Auschwitz and only one of the eight people survived.

 In Dublin, Ireland, six Stolpersteine (unveiled in 2022) commemorate six Irish Jews who were murdered in the Holocaust: Ettie Steinberg, her Belgian-born husband Wojtech Gluck and their son Leon Gluck, who were all murdered at Auschwitz in 1942; Isaac Shishi, killed at Viekšniai, Lithuania in 1941; and siblings Ephraim and Jeanne (Lena) Saks, murdered at Auschwitz in 1944.
 Shishi and the Sakses were all born in Dublin but moved to continental Europe before war broke out.

 In November 2022 the first Stolperstein in the UK was installed in Golden Square, Soho, London, commemorating Ada von Dantzig, who was murdered at Auschwitz in 1943 after she returned to the Netherlands, to rescue her family, who also became victims.

 Even in countries where no Stolpersteine are installed, such as the United States, the decentralized monument of the Stolpersteine has attracted media attention.

 Stolperschwellen: "From here..."

 In special cases, Demnig also installs his so-called "Stolperschwellen" ('stumbling thresholds'), measuring 100 by 10 cm, which serve to commemorate entire groups of victims, where there are too many individuals to remember at one single place.
 The text usually starts with the words: "Von hier aus..." ('From here...').
 Stolperschwellen are installed at Stralsund main station.
 From there, 1,160 mentally ill persons were deported in December 1939, victims of the forced euthanasia program Action T4, and murdered in Wielka Piaśnica.

 Other Stolperschwellen commemorate female forced labourers from Geißlingen, who were imprisoned in the Natzweiler-Struthof concentration camp, the victims of the Holocaust in Luxemburg in Ettelbrück, forced laborers in Glinde and Völklingen, victims of forced euthanasia in Merseburg, and the first deportees, Roma and Sinti from Cologne.
-Further Stolperschwellen exist in Bad Buchau, Berlin-Friedenau, Nassau, another in Stralsund, and one in Weingarten.
+Further Stolperschwellen exist in Bad Buchau, Berlin-Friedenau, Nassau, Stralsund, and Weingarten.
 A Stolperschwelle was set up in Thessaloniki in front of the house in which Alois Brunner and Adolf Eichmann had planned the deportation and annihilation of 96.5% of the Jewish population of the town.